slowernews/wisdom-tldr/README.md

 > *'Nobody wants to be the best player in the band.'*

 > *'If you want to go fast, go alone.
 If you want to go far, go together.' -- African proverb*

 ===
+###On herd mentality

+Most people are other people.
+Their thoughts are someone else opinions.

+> *'Gold rushes make the shovel sellers rich, not the gold seekers.'*

+> *'Common sense is the collection of prejudices acquired by age eighteen.'*

+===
 ###On achievement